solidi/learning-notes/interviews/questions.md

 1. Growing engineers, and partnering with product and confidence, and then efficiency of teams
 1. Sussing out patterns in code?
 1. Empowering individual contributors?

+## Tell me a time when you had to stretch to meet a team commitment?

+### 2019
+As an engineering manager, we have to fill gaps for the larger success of the teams we lead.
+Our most important action is hiring talent.
+At my position, a peer was tasked with hiring twelve new staff members.
+I noticed that my peers was saddled with this difficult task.
+I jumped in to help interview and split the process so that we shared the process together.
+This was not a requirement of my job; but due to the sensitivity of the timing, it was important.
+I assisted by building the hiring pipeline, and optimized the process as my peer lead the charge.
+We were successful.
+This built a solid relationship between the individual, and larger results came from that partnership including many successful hires for the team.

+# Asked Questions

+## What interested you to reach out to <company?>
+## What was a recent technical contribution that you made with the team you managed?
+## When your team come up with technical decisions, how do you go about validating, selecting, and improving this technical choice?
+## Tell me a time when you had to make a choice in the absence of data?
+## How about when it involves a product and tradeoffs in features?
+## Have you ever had a time when a project was seriously impacted?
+Why that happened and what did you learn?
+## How did you keep the confidence of your product partners during this time?
+## How do you stay connected enough to the details while focusing on the larger strategic picture?
+## How about a time when you were too far disconnected where the team missed their goal?
+What would you do differently now?
+## How do you decide to hire based on skill set, and where did you find them?
+## How do you ensure that you are making the right hiring decision?
+## How do you develop new hires?
+ANd how do you add value to your top performers?
+## How do you deal with low performers and develop them?

+## Tell me about a time when there was a production outage?
+## Tell me about a mistake you made and what did you learn from it?

+## Best career advice?
+## Worst career advice?
+## Career objective?
+## Worst part of your career?
+## Hobbies outside your career?
+## Career highlight?
+## First started in career?
+## Future in career?

 ### Technical
 1. What is a database index?